yamchips/issue-tracker/Learning-notes.md

 Use Radix UI component Select.
 Hard code the choice for now.

+### Fetch users from database

+First we create a new endpoint for fetching all users.
+Then, we can call this endpoint in server component or client component.

+Mosh's way (client fetch):

+In AssigneeSelect, create a state to store users array and an effect hook to get user data asynchronously.
+The dependency of the effect hook is an empty array.

+My way (server fetch):

+In issues/[id]/page.tsx, fetch user data and add a paramter to AssigneeSelect.
+Pass the users array to AssigneeSelect.

+In real world, for one current users, the assignees won't change often.
+Fetching all assignees requires considering current user's department, role and project.
+So, server fetch is a better option.
+This version of code is in branch 'server-side-fetch'

 ## Further work

 1. Update the status of an issue in edit issue page